viant/dsunit/docs/README.md

 func TestSetup(t *testing.T) {

     dsunit.InitDatastoresFromUrl(t, "test://test/datastore_init.json")
-    ...
+    // ...

-)
+}
 ```

 ### test uri schema
- 'test//' - is special fragment that will be dynamically expanded to the diretory, where your test file is located.
+ `test://` - is special fragment that will be dynamically expanded to the directory, where your test file is located.

-Some datastore like sql databases may need to run a sql script to create schema after clearing datastore.
-The script may have many sql statemnt, each terminated by ';'
+Some datastore like SQL databases may need to run an SQL script to create schema after clearing datastore.
+The script may contain multiple statements, terminated by a semicolon (`;`).
 For store procedure it is possible to change delimiter from ';' to any other delimiter by using 'DELIMITER ;;' instruction, in this case ';;' is statement terminator.

 Datastore schema can be loaded from local file system of from central source code repository. i.e.